Emergency Orthopaedic Care

 Government must take greater responsibility for helping physicians and hospitals meet society’s expectations for delivering emergency orthopaedic care regardless of ability to pay.

-- Medicaid reimbursement must be sufficient to ensure adequate emergency orthopaedic access to care for Medicaid beneficiaries.
+- Medicaid reimbursement should be facilitated for the uninsured who require emergent care, and must be sufficient to ensure adequate emergency orthopaedic access to care for Medicaid beneficiaries.

 - Federal, state, and local governments must support fair and reasonable compensation for trauma and emergency services and create new sources to finance emergency orthopaedic care for underinsured patients.